vbouchet31/kalliope-allocine/README.md

 ---
   - name: "get-gaumont-show-time-list"
     signals:
-      - order: "Quels films au Gaumont"
+      - order: "Which movie at Gaumont"
-      - order: "Quel film"
+      - order: "Which movie"
     neurons:
       - allocine:
           theater: "P0057"